-The following discussion should be read in conjunction with our audited financial statements and notes thereto for the fiscal year ended December 31, 2018.
+The following discussion should be read in conjunction with the Company's audited financial statements and notes thereto for the fiscal year ended December 31, 2019.
 This Annual Report on Form 10-K, including the following sections, contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Throughout this Report, and particularly in this Item 7, the forward-looking statements are based upon our current expectations, estimates and projections and that reflect our beliefs and assumptions based upon information available to us at the date of this Report.
-In some cases, you can identify these statements by words such as "may," "might," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue," and other similar terms.
+Throughout this Report, and particularly in this Item 7, the forward-looking statements are based upon the Company's current expectations, estimates and projections and that reflect the Company's beliefs and assumptions based upon information available to us at the date of this Report.
+In some cases, you can identify these statements by words such as "may," "might," "could," "will," "should," "expects," "plans," "anticipates," "likely," "believes," "estimates," "intends," "forecasts," "foresees," "predicts," "potential" or "continue," and other similar terms.
 These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties, and assumptions that are difficult to predict.
 The Company's actual results, performance or achievements could differ materially from those expressed or implied by the forward-looking statements.
-The forward-looking statements include, but are not limited to, statements relating to our future financial performance, the ability to grow our business, increase our revenue, manage expenses, generate additional cash, achieve and maintain profitability, develop and commercialize existing and new products and applications, improve the performance of our worldwide sales and distribution network, and to the outlook regarding long term prospects.
+The forward-looking statements include, but are not limited to, statements relating to the Company's future financial performance, the ability to grow the Company's business, increase the Company's revenue, manage expenses, generate additional cash, achieve and maintain profitability, develop and commercialize existing and new products and applications, improve the performance of the Company's worldwide sales and distribution network, and to the outlook regarding long term prospects.
 The Company cautions you not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date of this Annual Report on Form 10-K. The Company undertakes no obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this Form 10-K.

-Some of the important factors that could cause the Company's results to differ materially from those in our forward-looking statements, and a discussion of other risks and uncertainties, are discussed in Item 1A-Risk Factors.
-The Company encourages you to read that section carefully as well as other risks detailed from time to time in our filings with the SEC.
+Some of the important factors that could cause the Company's results to differ materially from those in the Company's forward-looking statements, and a discussion of other risks and uncertainties, are discussed in Item 1A-Risk Factors.
+The Company encourages you to read that section carefully as well as other risks detailed from time to time in the Company's filings with the SEC.